onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-50252
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
-    :updated: frankfurt
+    :updated: guilin

-    The VNF or PNF **MUST** write to a response file in JSON format that will be retrieved and made available by the Ansible Server if, as part of a VNF or PNF action (e.g., audit), a playbook is required to return any VNF or PNF information/response.
+    The VNF or PNF Provider's Ansible playbooks **MUST** write to a response file in JSON format that will be retrieved and made available by the Ansible Server if, as part of a VNF or PNF action (e.g., audit), a playbook is required to return any VNF or PNF information/response.
 The text files must be written in the main playbook home directory, in JSON format.
 The JSON file must be created for the VNF or PNF with the name '<VNF or PNF name>_results.txt'.
 All playbook output results, for all VNF VMS or PNF Server/Blades, to be provided as a response to the request, must be written to this response file.

 .. req::
     :id: R-51442
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: SHOULD
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **SHOULD** use playbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF or PNF (e.g., configure).
+    The VNF or PNF Provider's Ansible playbooks **SHOULD** be designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF or PNF (e.g., configure).